 Our water blasting equipment sends water jets of 40,000 psi into the pores of the road surface, effectively pulverising the marking whilst producing a minimum amount of asphalt fines.
 The result is an extremely precise and fast removal, with minimum damage to the surface.
 The simultaneous vacuum recovery system removes debris as it is created, resulting in a clean, safe and environmentally friendly removal.
 Scabbling removes remnants of screeding and heavy coatings from concrete, providing an even surface prior to shot blasting.

 Water blasting is nearly unlimited in its removal applications.
-It can be used to remove newly laid thermoplastics, all types of temporary tapes (including permanent foil backed tapes) and waterborne, epoxy and rubberised paints.
+It can be used to remove newly laid road marking product, all types of temporary tapes (including permanent foil backed tapes) and waterborne, epoxy and rubberised paints.